The near-critical planar FK-Ising model

 The previous way to look at the near-critical regime may seem slightly artificial.
 It is more natural to study the random-cluster model through its phase transition by constructing a monotone coupling of random-cluster models with fixed cluster-weight $q\ge1$.
 Then, properties of the monotone coupling (which can be thought of as a dynamics following the evolution of $p$ between 0 and 1) near $p_c$ will describe the near-critical regime.

 In the case of standard bond percolation ($q=1$), such a monotone coupling simply consists of i.i.d.\ Uniform$[0,1]$ labels on the edges, and a percolation configuration $\omega_p$ of density $p$ is the set of bonds with labels at most $p$.
-It is straightforward to interpret this coupling as an asymmetric dynamical percolation: starting from critical percolation at time zero, as time goes on, whenever the clock of a bond rings, we open that bond; we can also run time backwards and close the bonds that ring.
-Now, the question is: in this monotone coupling, how fast does the system enter the supercritical and subcritical regimes as $p$ changes near $p_c$?

-This {\bf near-critical window} in percolation was studied by Kesten in \cite{\KestenScaling}, then by \cite{\BCKS,\NolinKesten, \NolinWerner, \PivotalMeasure, \DPSL}.
+The {\bf near-critical window} in percolation was studied by Kesten in \cite{\KestenScaling}, then by \cite{\BCKS,\NolinKesten, \NolinWerner, \PivotalMeasure, \DPSL}.
 It turns out that its size is governed by the expected number of {\bf macroscopically pivotal edges} at criticality, {\em i.e.}, edges having four alternating (between dual and primal) open paths starting there and going to a macroscopic distance.